DSA: Find Your Way

 - Specialist Study Skills Support

-A study skills tutor will help you understand your learning style, embrace your strengths, and work on study strategies to overcome challenges.
+A study skills support (sometimes called a study skills tutor) help you understand your learning style, embrace your strengths, and work on study strategies to overcome challenges.

 - Specialist Mentoring